UCI-GDIM31/class-activities-p1ziYu/README.md

 1. Components are the concert, classes are the performance, member variables are the performers, and methods are the instruments
 2. Because ballRenderer.color *= GetColorMultiplier(Mathf.Abs(_rigidbody.linearVelocity.x), Mathf.Abs(_rigidbody.linearVelocity.y)); shows that the color of the ball is highly bind with velocity

+### W4
+Table #3
+Line 5 "[SerializeField] private" to make it editable in Unity while it is kept only in this class, float to declare the type, and declare a variable with a value.
+Line 22 declare a float member variable with product of user input on vertical based on the method called GetAxis from class Input and speed and time.
+Line 25 transform is a variable and calling a method Translate, with parameter of original startup position.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727